Informative page about the spread of Covid-19 in Latvia

 The purpose of emergency restrictions is to ensure that people do not risk their own and others’ health by meeting others and spending time in the same room for a long time.
 Therefore, in hotels, the solution is to deliver food to the room for guests to enjoy there, rather than in a common area such as a dining room or bar.

 For individual recreation, there will be public natural paths; museums, exhibitions, libraries and other cultural venues will remain open; however, no events will take place there.

 No entertainment events, such as discotheques, will take place.
 Gambling venues and bars, skating rinks, children’s party venues, entertainment and amusement centres, trampoline parks, playgrounds and child day-care rooms (including those in shopping centres) will be closed.
 Water entertainment and amusement centres, saunas and spa facilities will be closed.
 No sports events will take place, including competitions, presentations, shows etc.

 - In taxis by passengers and by the driver, if a special barrier, such as a separating wall, is not installed;

 - At bus stations, railway stations, ports, and airports;

 - In a shop, pharmacy, post office, gas station, and other indoor points of sale;

-- In a museum, library, exhibition hall, concert hall, cinema and similar places, except for at events with personalized seating;
+- In a museum, library, exhibition hall, and in other cultural venues;

 - In medical institutions;